 I'm involved in a number of research projects, but my favourites at the moment include the design and development of a user-generated android app called FeedFinder that supports breastfeeding mothers in finding, reviewing and adding locations for public breastfeeding.
 I also absolutely love LanCook, a project using the ambient kitchen technology to create a relatively immersive task-based second language learning experience for language students.
 I think this has the potential to create really exciting language learning opportunities and experiences, and also see its potential as a tool for teaching across the curricullum, including computer science and food tech.

-Prior to joining the Culture Lab I was a research fellow in the Interact lab within the University of Sussex, working on projects like the shyness in pervasive computing project and the motivating mobility project.
+Prior to joining the Digital Interaction group I was a research fellow in the Interact lab within the University of Sussex, working on projects like the shyness in pervasive computing project and the motivating mobility project.

 I completed my DPhil in the IDEAs lab.
 My work investigated how the learning context influences the emotions experienced by students.
 This work was aided through the Subtle Stone, a novel technology that I designed and developed to support students in their private communication of emotional experience to their class teacher (and a researcher).

 It's been a really long time since I last updated my website.
 And, rather shamefully I haven't even got around to adding new publications to the site as they come along - including one ACM DIS 2012 best paper and two ACM CHI 2013 honorable mentions since I last updated the site - so...
 Continue reading…

 Balaam, M. (2013.)
 Using Technology Probes to Understand Educational Design Spaces A book chapter in the Handbook of Design in Educational Technology, Routledge, London.